Male Pelvic Floor Therapy in Ventura, CA: Symptoms, Treatment, and What to Expect

 What conditions can pelvic floor therapy help with in men?

-Pelvic floor therapy can help with a variety of conditions including pelvic pain, testicular pain, urinary urgency or frequency, difficulty with urination, post-prostate surgery recovery, and sexual dysfunction such as erectile or ejaculatory issues.
+It can help with pelvic pain, urinary urgency or frequency, difficulty urinating, post-surgical recovery, and sexual dysfunction including erectile or ejaculatory issues.

 What should I expect during my first visit?

 Treatment should not be painful.
-Some techniques may feel unfamiliar at first, but your therapist will guide you through everything at your pace and ensure you are comfortable throughout the process.
+Some techniques may feel unfamiliar at first, but everything is guided and adjusted to your comfort level.

 Do I have to have an internal exam?